 The art critic and collector Duncan Phillips said of the 1913 Armory Show that it was “stupefying in its vulgarity.”
 This historic exhibition was the show that introduced the American public to the major figures of the European and American avant–garde.
-Phillips and his wife Marjorie opened their own museum eight years later and two years after that made “a very major acquisition” by one of the very artists that Phillips had pilloried only 10 years earlier.
+Phillips and his wife Marjorie opened their own museum eight years later and two years after that made “a very major acquisition” by one of the artists that Phillips had pilloried only 10 years earlier.

-The Armory Show could be said to mark the beginning of the transfer of the center of the art world from Paris to New York where it has since remained if art can be said to have such a center today.
+The Armory Show could be said to mark the beginning of the transfer of the center of the art world from Paris to New York where it has since remained, that is if art can be said to have such a center today.

 Art appreciation requires openness and effort as Duncan Phillips’ reaction to the Armory exhibition illustrates.
 He was able in 10 years to shift from reaction to response.
-The Armory Show of 1913 “scandalized many including young Duncan Phillips who singled out individual artists including Van Gogh, Gauguin, Cezanne and Matisse for all sorts of choice epithets.”
+The Armory Show of 1913 “scandalized many including young Duncan Phillips who singled out individual artists including Van Gogh, Gauguin, Cezanne and Matisse for all sorts of choice epithets.”[ii]
 These very artists now form the core of the Phillips collection.

-We are all engaged consciously or for most of us unconsciously in a process of awakening and Duncan Phillips had made remarkable progress in this regard by 1918.
-“Phillips began the formation of what he called a ‘museum of modern art and its sources before there was a Museum of Modern Art in New York, before there was a National Gallery of Art on the Mall and before the art history departments had been created at American universities.”
+We are all engaged consciously, or for most of us unconsciously, in a process of awakening and Duncan Phillips had made remarkable progress in this regard by 1918.
+“Phillips began the formation of what he called a ‘museum of modern art and its sources before there was a Museum of Modern Art in New York, before there was a National Gallery of Art on the Mall and before the art history departments had been created at American universities.”[iii]

 Why do some people pursue the fruits of the Hero’s Journey consciously when the mass of humanity does not?
 Art can play a part in helping each of us be one of the conscious travelers through life.
 “Art offers two great gifts of emotion—the emotion of recognition and the emotion of escape.
-Both emotions can take us out of the boundaries of self.”
+Both emotions can take us out of the boundaries of self.”[iv]
 What Phillips is describing is the difference between feeling (recognition or insight into what is true, that is to say, a recognition of reality itself) and emotion (escape from our existential suffering).
 “At my period of crisis I was prompted to create something which would express my awareness of life’s returning joys and my potential escape into the land of artist’s dreams.”[v]

 After the “shift” in consciousness related to his crisis we see Phillips’ appreciation for art broaden.
 Regarding Cezanne, Phillips considered him a fool in 1912.
-Later, he saw him as heir to El Greco and “father” of Picasso and bought 7 of his works between 1925 and 1955.
+Later, he saw him as heir to El Greco and “father” of Picasso and bought seven of his works between 1925 and 1955.

 Find a much more in-depth discussion in books by Roy Charles Henry.